eyx092/MacSpoof/README.md

 # MacSpoof
 A dumb repository where I tell you how to spoof your mac address.

 So step one is figuring out what operating system you have, which should be pretty easy.
-(This repository doesn't work with Windows, however if you need a guide to changing your mac address for Windows check out this post from gPost: https://www.groovypost.com/howto/change-mac-address-windows-10-why/) If you're using linux, you can just go down to the next line.
-If you're using MacOS, scroll down a bit and you should see a guide for MacOS users.
+If you're using Windows, just go down a bit, and you should see some directions.
+If you're using linux, you can just go a bit further down.
+If you're using MacOS, scroll past the Linux section and you should see a guide for MacOS users.

+Windows users:

+The second step is finding the driver number of your network card.
+This can be done using the Registry Editor on Windows.
+When you get into the Registry Editor, go to this path: `HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlClass{4D36E972-E325-11CE-BFC1-08002BE10318}`.
+Under this path, there should be a bunch of folders with numbers on them.
+Click each one until you find the folder for your network card.
+Once you do that, change the part of the command in the powershell script that has been highlighted with stars below to match the network driver number:

+`_reg add HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlClass{4D36E972-E325-11CE-BFC1-08002BE10318}_**0004** /v NetworkAddress /d AABBCCDDEEFF /f`

+Once you've done that, navigate to the script's directory using the `cd` command.
+Once you're in the same directory, go ahead and run the script with the command `./windows_mac_spoof.ps1`.
+You have now successfully spoofed your mac address on Windows.

+If you're having trouble using the `cd` command, I would reccommend watching this video which helps guide you through using the `cd` command: https://www.youtube.com/watch?v=BfXh11ryBJg.

 Linux users: